d13co/d13.co/content/posts/disclosure-tales-02-downward-facing-dao/index.md

 These checks were performed every single round.

-Finally, each DAO is different - application ID, governance token asset ID, etc. - so the bot would have configurations so that it could be executed in tandem for multiple DAOs at once.
+Finally, each DAO is different - application ID, governance token asset ID, etc. - so the bot would have configurations so that it could be executed in tandem for multiple DAOs at the same time.

-While I hadn't realized at the time, some of the DAOs also differed significantly in implementation.
+_[OMINOUSLY]_  While I hadn't realized at the time, some of the DAOs also differed significantly in implementation.

 ## Go time